grafana/grafana/README.md

 - More panel types (not just graphs)
 - Use elasticsearch to search for metrics
 - Improve template support
+- Annotate graph by querying ElasticSearch for events (or other event sources)
 - Add support for other time series databases like InfluxDB

 # Contribute